josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/📡_institutional_risk_posture_diagnostics.md

 ## 🏮 Footer

-*Institutional Risk Posture Diagnostics* is a Polaris tools & diagnostics node enabling survivors and analysts to identify an institution’s behavioural mode based on observable signals — without internal visibility.
+*📡 Institutional Risk Posture Diagnostics* is a Polaris tools & diagnostics node enabling survivors and analysts to identify an institution’s behavioural mode based on observable signals — without internal visibility.

 Pairs with: